MicrosoftDocs/fabric-docs/docs/data-warehouse/sql-endpoint.md

 ms.author: cynotebo
 author: cynotebo
 ms.topic: conceptual
-ms.date: 04/03/2023
+ms.date: 04/10/2023
 ms.search.form: SQL Endpoint overview, Warehouse in workspace overview
 ---

-# SQL Endpoint
+# SQL Endpoint in Microsoft Fabric

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-When you load data into a [!INCLUDE [product-name](../includes/product-name.md)] [Lakehouse](../data-engineering/lakehouse-overview.md) workspace as Delta tables, a SQL-based experience containing tables that reference your Delta Lake data is automatically created in that workspace for you, called the SQL Endpoint.
+When you load data into a [!INCLUDE [product-name](../includes/product-name.md)] [Lakehouse](../data-engineering/lakehouse-overview.md) workspace as Delta tables, a SQL-based experience containing tables that reference your Delta Lake data is automatically created in that workspace for you, called the [!INCLUDE [fabric-se](includes/fabric-se.md)].

-Every delta table in a Lakehouse is represented as one table in the SQL Endpoint.
+Every delta table in a Lakehouse is represented as one table in the [!INCLUDE [fabric-se](includes/fabric-se.md)].

-Every Lakehouse has one SQL Endpoint and each workspace can have more than one Lakehouse.
+Every Lakehouse has one [!INCLUDE [fabric-se](includes/fabric-se.md)] and each workspace can have more than one Lakehouse.

 :::image type="content" source="media\sql-endpoint\lakehouse-delta-tables.png" alt-text="Diagram showing the relationship between the Lakehouse item, data warehouses, and delta tables." lightbox="media\sql-endpoint\lakehouse-delta-tables.png":::

 > [!IMPORTANT]
-> The distinction between the SQL Endpoint and [Synapse Data Warehouse](warehouse.md) is an important one as T-SQL statements that write data or modify schema fail if you attempt to run them against the SQL Endpoint.
+> The distinction between the [!INCLUDE [fabric-se](includes/fabric-se.md)] and [Synapse Data Warehouse](warehouse.md) is an important one as T-SQL statements that write data or modify schema fail if you attempt to run them against the [!INCLUDE [fabric-se](includes/fabric-se.md)].
 Throughout our documentation, we've called out specific features and functionality to align with the differing functionality.

 ## Automatically generated schema